Scientific Name

 Description

-×Sedeveria 'Jet Beads' is a beautiful small succulent with colorful pointed leaves arranged along erect to ascending stems like a string of beads.
-The fleshy leaves are in shades of dark copper, burgundy, and green.
-They take on a near-black tone in cooler weather.
+×Sedeveria 'Jet Beads' is a stunning small succulent with colorful, pointed leaves arranged along upright to ascending stems, resembling a string of beads.
+The fleshy leaves come in shades of dark copper, burgundy, and green, and they can take on a near-black hue in cooler weather.

 The small yellow flowers are star-shaped and appear in summer.